 5. Mass Import Google Suggestions

-One of my favorite free tools out there is Ubersuggest.
+One of my favorite free tools to get keyword ideas is Ubersuggest.

 Similar to Soovle, Ubersuggest takes your keyword and then provides other suggestions using that keyword.
 In this case, it uses Google’s suggestions to take your keyword and then add on every letter of the alphabet, giving you hundreds of suggestions.
 Click here to get more creative ideas on how to use Ubersuggest.